Staying Resilient in Uncertain Times: The New COVID-19 Reality

 The burdens of surviving a layoff

-- Create structure for yourself to increase focus
+- Create a structure for yourself to increase focus

 - Schedule when you will check email as well as start/end work each day